edouardklein/businessclassif/Notebook.md

 See the performance on the labelled data, and assume it will be the same on all data.

+To try this, I build an IPython notebook that will let me assess the quality of any strategy : [UsingDescriptiveWords.ipynb](UsingDescriptiveWords.ipynb).

+We begin by loading the data.
+Then we create and assess the 'perfect', 'worst', and 'random' baselines.

+The plot of the score for the baselines is what one can expect it to be.

+I now want to plot the score of the classifiers we learnt in Exp2.
+To be fair we should only compare the list we find to the list the classifier can possibly know about.

+This means modifying the assessment code to restrict the testing set.
+Ok this is done.

+I have implemented some deterministic tactics.
+The results are not very good.
+Testing new tactics will be easy thanks to the assessment code.
+Maybe I'll have more ideas soon.

 # Misc Info
 - Supercategories : first two digits